Auto Insurance Laws & Credit Scoring

 Oregon requires that insurance companies also prove that the credit score is not the only criteria in the system they use to determine a driver's risk and set their policy rates.
 Oregon also requires that the insurance company tell you how they will use your credit history information and they must notify you before they run a credit check.
 If the insurance company uses your credit history in determining either to not insure you or to not offer you the best rates, they must provide you with the specific reasons for their determination.

-Credit scoring controversy heated up in 2001 when a well known think tank released a report for the insurance industry on credit scoring.
 This report made the growing adoption of using credit scoring both more publicly known and also provided information to the industry on how it was being used.

 This research and 113 page report is still available for $1250.00 (one thousand, two hundred fifty dollars), titled: 2001: Insurance Scoring In Personal Automobile Insurance - Breaking the Silence.